tomeshnet/p2p-internet-workshop/module-1.md

 - Experience local peer-to-peer applications that are relatable to those we are familiar with from the Internet (e.g. Facebook, Dropbox, Whatsapp, Twitter, Spotify)
 - "Run your own app" on pre-configured nodes and contrast "serverless" applications on a distributed physical network vs. traditional centralized edge services via ISP networks
-- Run [Secure Scuttlebutt](https://github.com/ssbc/secure-scuttlebutt) on Raspberry Pi 3s and exchange content on an ad-hoc peer-to-peer social network
+- Run [IPFS](https://ipfs.io) on Raspberry Pi 3s and exchange content on an ad-hoc peer-to-peer social network

 ### Materials